 Lake Rules & Regulations

-- All pertinent rules and regulations promulgated by the Kansas Secretary of Wildlife, Parks and Tourism and any penalties established for violations thereof, shall be applicable.
+- All pertinent rules and regulations promulgated by the Kansas Secretary of Wildlife & Parks and any penalties established for violations thereof, shall be applicable.

 - A valid Kansas fishing license is required.